 We talked a little bit about stories earlier, but think about anecdotes to tell about your friend or the couple.
 This could be a memory about how you met, how the couple met each other, or something sentimental about your friendship.

 You can tell more than one story, but make sure all your stories have a common thread whether that be a feeling, a trait of your friend, or the couple themselves.

 In the story section of your speech, you can absolutely inject humor and tell funny stories, but it’s always a good idea to end with a sentimental story that’ll put everyone right in their feels.

 Need help thinking about stories to tell?
+Or wondering how to write a speech for a wedding?
 Here are some prompts to get you thinking:

 After your stories, dedicate a sentence or two to sum up what threads these stories together.
 Summarize the whole theme of your speech.

 Finally, because you’re giving this speech at the rehearsal dinner, talk about how excited you are for these two to get married tomorrow!